jordicf/CPUPC/tools/legalrect/README.md

 ## Output Format

-All tools output a YAML file compatible with the FRAME netlist format:
+All tools output a YAML file compatible with the CPUPC netlist format:

 ```yaml
 Modules: